Currently enrolled Trillium family? Please fill out and return TCS returning student form 2017.

 How do I know if I got in?

-We will notify you be mail in late April.
-Your letter will wither welcome you to Trillium or inform you of your number on the wait list.
+We will notify you by mail in late April.
+Your letter will either welcome you to Trillium or inform you of your number on the wait list.
+You must return your wait list letter to remain on the lottery wait list.

 What happens if my child does not get one of the openings?

-All students who are not offered a space are placed on a wait list in the order assigned from the lottery.
-We use that wait list to fill spaces that may become available throughout the summer and the school year.
+All students who are not offered a space in the lottery drawing are placed on a wait list in the order assigned from the lottery.
+We use that wait list to fill spaces that may become available throughout the summer and the school year, until March 31st of 2018.

 If my child does not get in at all, am I automatically entered into the lottery for the next year?